Yandex Cloud

 For more information, see Maintenance.

-How do you calculate usage cost for a database host?How do you calculate usage cost for a database host?
+How do you calculate the usage cost for a database host?How do you calculate the usage cost for a database host?

-In Yandex MPP Analytics for PostgreSQL, the usage cost is calculated based on the following parameters:
+In Yandex MPP Analytics for PostgreSQL, the usage cost is calculated based on the following variables:

 • Selected host class.